The Family (2013 film): Release

 The first trailer of The Family was released on 4 June 2013.
 For France, the first trailer for Malavita was released in mid-July 2013.
 In August, some TV spots were released to promote the film.
-The film was initially set to be released, by Relativity Media, on 18 October 2013, then changed to 20 September 2013.
+The film was initially set to be released by Relativity Media on 18 October 2013, but changed to 20 September 2013.
 The film was eventually pushed up to 13 September 2013.

 Home media

 The Family was released on DVD and Blu-ray on 17 December 2013.

 Reception

 Critical response

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 28% based on 137 reviews, with an average rating is 4.6/10.
-The website's critics consensus reads, "Luc Besson's The Family suffers from an overly familiar setup and a number of jarring tonal shifts."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 28% based on 136 reviews, with an average rating is 4.6/10.
+The website's critics consensus reads: "Luc Besson's The Family suffers from an overly familiar setup and a number of jarring tonal shifts."
 Metacritic, which uses a weighted average, assigned the film a score of 42 out of 100, based on 32 critics, indicating "mixed or average" reviews.
-Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "C" on a scale of A+ to F.

 Ignatiy Vishnevetsky from The A.V.
-Club gave the film a B−, and said: "Besson creates the impression that The Family is set in a world drawn from gangster movies and comic strips—an idea that culminates in De Niro participating, as the town's token American, in a film club discussion of a certain Martin Scorsese movie."
-Stephanie Merry of The Washington Post gave the film one out of four stars, stating: "There's little to laugh about in the dark comedy The Family."
-Nick Schager of Time Out gave the film one out of five stars, saying that Besson "treats his protagonists as likable cartoons yet never provides a single reason to view them as anything less than remorseless, repugnant psychos."
-MSN Entertainment gave the film three out of five stars, saying: "Sharper, smarter and slicker than it looks, there's a lot to like about The Family."
+Club gave the film a B− and said, "Besson creates the impression that The Family is set in a world drawn from gangster movies and comic strips—an idea that culminates in De Niro participating, as the town's token American, in a film club discussion of a certain Martin Scorsese movie."

+Stephenie Merry of The Washington Post gave the film one star out of four, stating, "There's little to laugh about in the dark comedy The Family."

+Nick Schager of Time Out gave the film one star of five, saying that Besson "treats his protagonists as likable cartoons yet never provides a single reason to view them as anything less than remorseless, repugnant psychos".

+MSN Entertainment gave the film three stars out of five, saying, "Sharper, smarter and slicker than it looks, there's a lot to like about The Family."